 Yes, Whole Life Insurance can be a useful way to plan charitable giving.
 Putting a charity down as a beneficiary of the insurance policy means that you can leave a gift behind that you might not otherwise have been able to save for.

-For example, when Emily lived in Toronto, she used her Whole Life Insurance Policy to support her favourite charity, and that made such a difference to
+For example, when Emily lived in Toronto, she used her Whole Life Insurance Policy to support her favourite charity, and that made such a difference to her, knowing that her legacy would live on with the support of the cause dear to her heart.

 Borrowing against your Whole Life Insurance cash value is usually pretty easy.
 You request a loan from your insurer, and your policy’s cash value secures the amount you borrow.
 Interest rates on these loans are generally lower than on conventional loans, and there is no mandatory repayment schedule.